 The Office of Protocol and Security is responsible for campus security, as well as serving as the university's contact with federal and local government entities, embassies and consulates.
-The office also provides services such as AUS ID cards, parking stickers, lost and found, assistance with car registration, assistance with procedures related to traffic violations and on-campus accidents, vehicle assistance and official letters required by the University City Police.
-The Office of Protocol and Security is located in the west Mezzanine Floor of the Main Building (offices MM 29/30/31/32/33) and can be reached at 06 515 2114/515 2074/2075 or at aus_security@aus.edu.
+The office also provides services such as AUS ID cards, parking stickers, lost and found, assistance with car registration, assistance with procedures related to traffic violations and on-campus accidents, vehicle assistance and official letters required by the federal and local government entities.
+The Office of Protocol and Security is located in the west Mezzanine Floor of the Main Building (offices MM 29/30/31/32/33) and can be reached at 06 515 2296/515 2074/2075 or at aus\security@aus.edu.

-Campus safety is monitored by the Safety division, which provides information on occupational safety and health hazards, and promotes a safe and healthy environment on campus.
-The Safety division is located in the Campus Service Center (office 1022) and can be reached at 515 2068.
+Campus public and occupational health and safety are monitored by AUS Safety and Crisis Management.
+Safety and Crisis Management provides information on public and occupational health and safety; it also monitors, controls and strives to eliminate health and safety hazards on campus.
+Safety and Crisis Management is located in the Campus Service Center (office 1022) and can be reached at 06 515 2068.

 Immigration-related services are offered for faculty, staff and students, including passport custody, medical test assistance, and the processing of visas and residence permits.
-For specific details, contact Public Relations at qr@aus.edu.
+For specific details, contact Visa and Equalization Services at ves@aus.edu.